CS-33-Gesture-Recognition/Capstone/README.md

 # Capstone
-This project will focus in developing a system that will be able to recognize gestures and produce translations into text.
+This project will focuses in the development of a system capable of recognizing American Sign Language alphabet gestures and produce translations into text.
 The system will use an Intel RealSense depth camera that uses coded light technology, machine learning algorithms for classification, a database and a graphical interface.

 ## Python